Successfully Defending against Impaired Driving Charges

 People who try to represent themselves in such situations are at a severe disadvantage.
 If you have been charged with driving while prohibited, you should seek representation from an experienced criminal lawyer, David Karp.

 David Karp is a partner in a leading Vancouver criminal defence firm.
-Mr. Karp has eighteen years of experience, and he has a record of success in cases involving driving while prohibited and impaired driving cases.
+Mr. Karp has twenty years of experience, and he has a record of success in cases involving driving while prohibited and impaired driving cases.
 David Karp will provide vigorous, results-oriented representation designed to obtain the best possible result for you.

 Many cases involving disqualified driving charges are difficult to win.
 Nevertheless, the Crown must prove three things beyond a reasonable doubt: